frankookies/frankookies/README.md

 # 💫 About Me:
 Hello!
-My name is Francesca, an aspiring computer programmer! 👩🏻‍💻<br><br>My curiosity and passion drives me to inspire other Canadian Girls in Tech! 💜 ✨<br><br>I'm a Computer Programming and Analysis student at Seneca Polytechnic, <br><br> learning programming languages, program design and system analysis. 💻
+My name is Francesca, an aspiring computer programmer! 👩🏻‍💻<br>My curiosity and passion drives me to inspire other Canadian Girls in Tech! 💜 ✨<br>I'm a Computer Programming and Analysis student at Seneca Polytechnic,<br>learning programming languages, program design and system analysis. 💻

 ## 🌐 Socials: